Chanel crowns Paris Fashion Week post-virus comeback - ExBulletin

 The powerful row of celebrities in the foreground defines Miuccia Pradas’ eccentric little sister brand, Miu Miu, just as much as the well-known humor and eccentric contrasts of the clothing.

-This season, 21-year-old American actress and singer Halle Bailey, the star of Disney’s upcoming film The Little Mermaid, took the lion’s share of camera shots in a front row that also included British model Alexa.
-Chung.
+This season, 21-year-old American actress and singer Halle Bailey, the star of Disney’s upcoming film The Little Mermaid, took the lion’s share of camera shots in a front row which also included the British model.
+Alexa Chung.

 In terms of fashion, the display was exceptionally understated and clean.
 The black, browns and oranges of the fallen leaves brought an autumnal color palette to the spring-summer runway – a typical and intentional contradiction of the unpredictable Italian designer.